Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 4 - AI Prompting/Lesson1.md

 6. Principle 6: Iterate constantly

 - Hallucinations are when an AI provides a response that it thinks is correct, but is wrong.
 These can be hard to spot and require a little experience to call out.
+- Asking questions is a skill, so keep practicing.
+There's a great free course at [learn.deeplearning.ai](https://learn.deeplearning.ai/) that can help software engineers become better prompt engineers.